Aerospace

-Aerospace is a term used to collectively refer to the atmosphere and outer space.
-Aerospace activity is very diverse, with a multitude of commercial, industrial and military applications.
+Aerospace refers to the technology and industry involved with the atmosphere and outer space collectively.
+Aerospace activity is very diverse, with a multitude of commercial, industrial, and military applications.
 Aerospace engineering consists of aeronautics and astronautics.
-Aerospace organizations research, design, manufacture, operate, or maintain both aircraft and spacecraft.
+Aerospace organizations research, design, manufacture, operate, maintain, and repair both aircraft and spacecraft.

-The beginning of space and the ending of the air is considered as 100 km (62 mi) above the ground according to the physical explanation that the air pressure is too low for a lifting body to generate meaningful lift force without exceeding orbital velocity.
+The border between space and the atmosphere has been proposed as 100 km above the ground according to the physical explanation that the air density is too low for a lifting body to generate meaningful lift force without exceeding orbital velocity.
+This border has been called the Kármán line.

 Overview

-In most industrial countries, the aerospace industry is a cooperation of the public and private sectors.
+In most industrial countries, the aerospace industry is a co-operation of the public and private sectors.
 For example, several states have a civilian space program funded by the government, such as National Aeronautics and Space Administration in the United States, European Space Agency in Europe, the Canadian Space Agency in Canada, Indian Space Research Organisation in India, Japan Aerospace Exploration Agency in Japan, Roscosmos State Corporation for Space Activities in Russia, China National Space Administration in China, SUPARCO in Pakistan, Iranian Space Agency in Iran, and Korea Aerospace Research Institute in South Korea.

 Along with these public space programs, many companies produce technical tools and components such as spacecraft and satellites.
-Some known companies involved in space programs include Boeing, Cobham, Airbus, SpaceX, Lockheed Martin, United Technologies, MDA and Northrop Grumman.
+Some known companies involved in space programs include Boeing, Cobham, Airbus, SpaceX, Lockheed Martin, RTX Corporation, MDA and Northrop Grumman.
 These companies are also involved in other areas of aerospace, such as the construction of aircraft.